openvocab/loomio-api-proposal/README.md

 ##Introduction

+This article decribes strategies for integrating web apps and reccommends an approach that provides bro

 ###How to use this article

-This article assumes you're familiar with some basic technical terms of the Web but is written with non-technical audience in mind.
-You will need to understand what [API](http://en.wikipedia.org/wiki/Application_programming_interface) means.
+We assume you're familiar with some basic technical terms of the Web but have written this article with a non-technical audience in mind.
+For example, ou will need to understand what [API](http://en.wikipedia.org/wiki/Application_programming_interface) means.

-If you want a high-level of overview of how a subset of software integration works read the rest of the Introduction and Stratgies for Data Integration.
+If you want a high-level of overview of how an important subset of software integration works and the implications of diffirent strategies read [What do you mean by 'Data Integration'?](#What do you mean by 'Data Integration'?) followed by [Data Integration Strategies](#Data Integration Strategies).

-If you want to understand how Linked Data and JSON-LD work continue on with 'Open Vocab Implementations with JSON-LD'.
+If you're already confident in the Open Vocab approach and want to understand how Linked Data and JSON-LD work continue on with [Open Vocab Implementations with JSON-LD](#Open Vocab Implementations with JSON-LD).

-If you want to dive into the details of what the Loomio API could look like head to 'Data Entities'.
+If you want to dive into the details of what the Loomio and Cobudget's APIs could look like head to [Data Entities](#Data Entities).

 ###Main points

- 1. 'Integrating apps' means different things.
+ 1. App integration can mean different things.
  2. Data integration is a powerful and flexible means of integration.
- 3. We advocate the 'Open Vocab' approach to data integration.
+ 3. We advocate the Open Vocab approach to data integration.
  5. [JSON-LD](http://json-ld.org/) (a data format) makes impementing the Open Vocab approach easy.
- 5. We detail our reccomended Open Vocab implementation using Loomio, Cobudget, and DemocracyOS API's as examples.
+ 5. We detail our reccommended Open Vocab implementation using Loomio, Cobudget, and DemocracyOS API's as examples.

+---
 ###What do you mean by 'Data Integration'?

 Software integration occurs at three levels: